btbroot/ocds-ru/README.md

 The current
 [technical regulation](http://zakupki.gov.ru/epz/main/public/download/downloadDocument.html?id=3228)
-should be defining all the practicalities of accessing the egress data.
+should be defining all the practicalities of accessing the data egress.

 #### Basic data
 Data should be available at the
 [FTP server](ftp://free:free@ftp.zakupki.gov.ru/fcs_regions/) in form of XML documents, compressed into ZIP archives.
-Every archive file name should contain the data egress type and data actuality period.

 The data egress is split by region (represented by the topmost directory).